Anthropology 101: Cultural references

 Troy was shown in Spider-Man pajamas, in reference to the Twitter campaign that pushed for actor Donald Glover to be cast as Peter Parker in Sony's then upcoming reboot film, The Amazing Spider-Man (2012).
 Seeing Glover in that outfit was one of the things that influenced comic book writer Brian Michael Bendis to create the Miles Morales version of Spider-Man for Marvel Comics' Ultimate Marvel Spider-Man series.
 Bendis said of Glover, "I saw him in the costume and thought, 'I would like to read that book.'
 So I was glad I was writing that book."
 Director Joe Russo would later go on to co-direct Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019), all of which featured the Peter Parker version of the character.
 Meanwhile, Glover would later voice Morales in Ultimate Spider-Man and portray Morales's uncle Aaron Davis in Spider-Man: Homecoming (2017).
 The shot of Troy in Spider-Man pajamas was later used in Spider-Man: Into the Spider-Verse (2018), which featured the Miles Morales incarnation of the character.
+Glover would later reprise his role as Aaron Davis / Prowler in the film's sequel, Spider-Man: Across the Spider-Verse (2023).

 The group also discussed the 2010 film Toy Story 3.
 Harmon said, "I try not to date the show, but I felt like ten years from now Toy Story 3 was so good that it will be one of those movies that everyone saw and everyone cried at."

 Troy's Twitter account which quoted Pierce's offensive remarks, @oldwhitemansays, was a jab at CBS's sitcom $#*!
 My Dad Says which premiered on the same day the episode aired.
 The account actually exists, and has 77,000 followers as of September 2012.

 In the episode, Jeff referred to the Twilight series as proof that "men are monsters who crave young flesh."
 The song sung during Jeff and Britta's fake wedding is a reworking of "Linger" by The Cranberries.
-The George Clooney impersonator who tried to convince Jeff not to have cold feet before his wedding is a reference to the film Up in the Air, and he also made reference to the actor's role in the widely panned Batman & Robin.
+The George Clooney impersonator who tried to convince Jeff not to have cold feet before his wedding is a reference to the film Up in the Air, and he also made reference to the Clooney's role in the widely panned Batman & Robin.
 Near the end of the episode, Chang appears to have an argument with himself, similar to Gollum from The Lord of the Rings.

 The episode's end tag (during the closing credits) featured a rap collaboration between Troy, Abed and Professor June Bauer (Betty White) set to Toto's "Africa".
 According to Harmon, "it just seemed appropriate because of her being [an] anthropology [professor]."